Azure/bacc/docs/tutorials/azfinsim-in-secured-batch.md

 # Deploying Secured-Batch

-**Secured-Batch** refers to a configuration of `sbatch` that is deployed in a secure manner.
+**Secured-Batch** models a reference architecture for a secured deployment of resources for use with Azure Batch.
 The primary target for such a deployment is FSIs (Financial Services Institutions) that have strict security requirements.
 Of course, this configuration can be a starting point for any deployment that requires a secure deployment.

+For this tutorial, we will use configuration files from [examples/secured-batch] folder.
+The `deployment.bicep` is the entry point for this deployment and `config.jonc` is the configuration file that contains all the resource configuration parameters for this deployment.

+The deployment deploys a hub using the `connectivity.bicep` template from the [azbatch-starter-connectivity] repository.
+The hub is deployed in a separate resource group.
+The hub contains a firewall and a virtual network gateway.
+The firewall is used to route all traffic from the compute nodes through a single point of egress.
+The virtual network gateway is used to connect the hub to the spoke network.
+The spoke network is deployed using the `deployment.bicep` template from the `azbatch-starter` repository.
+The spoke network contains a virtual network and a batch account.

 ## Design Considerations